mattions/neuronvisio/README.rst

 What is it
 ----------

-NeuronVisio is a Graphical User Interface for `NEURON simulator enviroment
+Neuronvisio is a Graphical User Interface for `NEURON simulator enviroment
 <http://www.neuron.yale.edu/neuron/>`_.
 NeuronVisio connect with NEURON using the new python NEURON interface.